acidhelm/challonge_mgr/README.md

 team names in your video.
 The `/view/<tournament_id>/gold` and `/view/<tournament_id>/blue` URLs return the name of the team that is currently on that cabinet.
 You can make your text labels get their text from those URLs, and the names will be updated when you start each match.
+If there is parenthesized text at the end of the name, it will be removed from the text that these actions return.
+This lets you have a team name like "The Bee's Knees (SF/PHX)" in Challonge, but the "(SF/PHX)" part won't appear in the stream, to save space on the screen.

 Similarly, each team's score can be retrieved from the `/view/<tournament_id>/gold_score` and `/view/<tournament_id>/blue_score` URLs.